 I didn't set out in life with a definitive career path and I've done a number of different things to earn a living.
 I started out as an electronics technician.
 After I'd done that for a few years I looked for other challenges.
 I studied literature and marketing.
 I worked flying airplanes.
 I became an executive for a Fortune 500 company.
 I toiled in the magazine industry as a writer, editor and publisher and then for Southam News in the newspaper business.
 I served in the Canadian Forces and then worked briefly as a civilian for the federal government.
 Looking back, all of these things have deepened the well of my life experience, to draw from as a fiction writer.

-Martha reads more than two hundred books a year.
+Martha reads more than two hundred books a year and also writes mystery fiction.
 She is my Calliope, my Clio, my Erato.
 When I set down words on a page, she is the person I turn to first for comments.
 She is also my most trenchant critic and does not hesitate to stick a pin in my balloon when I get too full of myself.
 No writer has ever been inspired by a more fair-minded and tolerant muse.

 I first knew I wanted to write fiction when I was about eleven or twelve years old.
 I was lying in our yard on a blanket in my bathing suit, baking in the July sun near the river where we'd been swimming, and I was reading one of my father's novels.
 My father was a voracious reader and collector and there were hundreds of books in our house.
 I don't remember which book I was reading now.
 It may have been one of the Bulldog Drummond adventure series or perhaps something by H. Rider Haggard, one of his favourite authors.
 What I do remember vividly about that hot July day was that I suddenly became aware that my mind, indeed my self, had been transported off that blanket and far off into another realm, and I marveled at the incredible power of the lines of type on those pages.
 I was seized at that moment by an overwhelming feeling of well being and aspiration.
 I knew without a doubt that I wanted to set down words that could cast such a spell and take people off into another dimension.
 I was instantly smitten by that sense of purpose and I've never gotten over it.